 The following bulleted list describes each change made to the degree program document attached, with corresponding page numbers in parentheses.
-The changes in the degree plan for 2018-2020 catalog are entirely focused on providing more options in the technical area elective requirements, with the exception of a few stylistic edits in the first few pages.
+The changes in the degree plan for 2018-20 catalog are entirely focused on providing more options in the technical area elective requirements, with the exception of a few stylistic edits in the first few pages.
 No changes are proposed to courses required for all students in the major, and no changes are proposed to add requirements from outside of Biomedical Engineering.
-The rationale is to provide more technical elective options within Biomedical Engineering in order for students to complete the 12 semester credit hours of technical electives, and gain deeper knowledge and skills in technical areas that interest them and will prepare them for their chosen career tracks.
+The rationale is to provide more technical elective options within Biomedical Engineering in order for students to complete the twelve semester credit hours of technical electives, and gain deeper knowledge and skills in technical areas that interest them and will prepare them for their chosen career tracks.

-- Portable Computing Devices: Minor grammatical and style editing. - List of course requirements: - M 427J Math department has changed M427K to M427J, this change therefore reflects college-wide changes in course number. - 0 UGS 302 and 303 Clarification of writing flag options for sections of first-year signature courses.

-• Technical Area Options:

-- Introduction Addition of statement to require a minimum of 6 semester credit hours counting toward the 12 semester credit hours required for technical area electives must be taken in engineering, in response to fall 2016 ABET accreditor feedback.
-This statement is reiterated under each of the four areas as well. - Preparation for health professions - Minor style editing for consistency. - O Preparation for law Minor edits for consistency and to provide links to more information. - Minors and certificate programs Minor style edits for consistency. - Technical Area 1, Biomedical Imaging and Instrumentation: - Introduction Addition of statement to require a minimum of 6 semester credit hours counting toward the 12 semester credit hours required for technical area electives must be taken in engineering, in response to fall 2016 ABET accreditor feedback. - BME 350 addition Newly developed technical elective added to the list of BME options that count toward the requirement.

-0 BME 358 addition - Technical elective added to the list of BME options that count toward the requirement.

-• Technical Area 2, Cellular and Biomolecular Engineering
+- Portable Computing Devices: Minor grammatical and style editing. - List of course requirements: - M 427J Math department has changed M427K to M427J, this change therefore reflects collegewide changes in course number. - UGS 302 and 303 Clarification of writing flag options for sections of first-year signature courses. - Technical Area Options: - Introduction Addition of statement to require a minimum of six semester credit hours counting toward the twelve semester credit hours required for technical area electives must be taken in engineering, in response to fall 2016 ABET accreditor feedback.
+This statement is reiterated under each of the four areas as well. - Preparation for health professions - Minor style editing for consistency. - Preparation for law - Minor edits for consistency and to provide links to more information. - Minors and certificate programs Minor style edits for consistency. - Technical Area 1, Biomedical Imaging and Instrumentation: - Introduction Addition of statement to require a minimum of six semester credit hours counting toward the twelve semester credit hours required for technical area electives must be taken in engineering, in response to fall 2016 ABET accreditor feedback. - BME 350 addition - Newly developed technical elective added to the list of BME options that count toward the requirement. - BME 358 addition - Technical elective added to the list of BME options that count toward the requirement. - Technical Area 2, Cellular and Biomolecular Engineering - Introduction Addition of statement to require a minimum of six semester credit hours counting toward the twelve semester credit hours required for technical area electives must be taken in engineering, in response to fall 2016 ABET accreditor feedback. - Career Emphasis A: Biomaterials/Regenerative Medicine

-- Introduction Addition of statement to require a minimum of 6 semester credit hours counting toward the 12 semester credit hours required for technical area electives must be taken in engineering, in response to fall 2016 ABET accreditor feedback. - Career Emphasis A: Biomaterials/Regenerative Medicine - BME 359 addition - Technical elective added to the list of BME options that count toward the technical area requirement in the Biomaterials/Regenerative Medicine career emphasis. - BME 366 addition - Newly developed technical elective added to the list of BME options that count toward the technical area requirement in the Biomaterials/Regenerative Medicine career emphasis. - BME 373 addition - Newly developed technical elective added to the list of BME options that count toward the technical area requirement in the Biomaterials/Regenerative Medicine career emphasis. - BME 375 addition - Newly developed technical elective added to the list of BME options that count toward the technical area requirement in the Biomaterials/Regenerative Medicine career emphasis. - Career Emphasis B: Nanotechnology - BME 359 addition - Technical elective added to the list of BME options that count toward the technical area requirement in the Nanotechnology career emphasis. - CHE 322 removal Removal of elective option due to overlap in content with other new BME courses.
+- BME 366 addition Newly developed technical elective added to the list of BME options that count toward the technical area requirement in the Biomaterials/Regenerative Medicine career emphasis. - BME 373 addition - Newly developed technical elective added to the list of BME options that count toward the technical area requirement in the Biomaterials/Regenerative Medicine career emphasis. - BME 375 addition - Newly developed technical elective added to the list of BME options that count toward the technical area requirement in the Biomaterials/Regenerative Medicine career emphasis. - Career Emphasis B: Nanotechnology